kefniark/mango/Readme.md

 ## Description

-**WIP**: Try to build a modern Web Server Structure in Golang:
+**WIP**: Try to build a modern and full fledged Web Server in Golang.
+The goal is to get a versatile base that can be used for a variety of projects.

+Features:
-* Use Code generation to reduce boilerplate and focus on what matters
+* Heavily use code generation (schema first approach) to reduce boilerplate
 * API Endpoints based on [Connect](https://connectrpc.com/) (Support GRPC, Rest, OpenAPI, Subscriptions, ...)
 * HTML Endpoints based on [Templ](https://github.com/a-h/templ)
 * Database Access based on [SQLC](https://github.com/sqlc-dev/sqlc) (Support sqlite, postgres, mysql)